robin-norwood/katacoda/organize-terraform-code/step3.md

 + bucket = "${var.prefix}-${random_pet.petname.id}"
 ```

-Also update the bucket resource name in the policy document:
+Also update the bucket resource name in the policy document to use the new
+`var.prefix` variable:

 ```
         "Resource": [